k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ## 2. Fabric Server Main Components

-Fabric relies on a resilient architecture and a strong set of 3rd party technologies widely used across the industry.
+Fabric relies on a resilient architecture and a strong set of 3rd party technologies that are widely used across the industry.
 To ensure scalability, quality of service and resiliency, Fabric has been engineered as a set of layers, each designed to address a different part of the overall data flow.

 ![](images/fabOverviewPic.png)